DataONEorg/slinky/d1lod/README.md

 ## Development

-All Python source files should be formatted with [Black](https://black.readthedocs.io).
+All Python source files should be formatted with [Black](https://black.readthedocs.io) and linted with [Flake8](https://flake8.pycqa.org/).

 ### Dependencies